Resource Grid

 Providing statistics and visualizing the resource grid map.

-Applying the Precoding process which results in a new Precoded Grid object.
+Applying the precoding process which results in a new precoded

 Performing Synchronization based on the correlation between the configured reference signals and a received